 How Student Loans Are Incorporated into Peoples Everyday Lives

-This dissertation uses an interview-based study with 60 lawyers living and/or working as lawyers in the Northeastern US.
-I conducted life course interviews with respondents between the ages of 24 to 49 who currently hold their Juris Doctorate, work professionally as lawyers, and who are residing in the Northeastern part of the US.
-Lawyers are an excellent occupational group to study since their circumstances intersect with how the public and the economists talk about student loans.
-J.D. recipients have the high loan amounts which fit with the public narrative of high debt levels but, as economists would point out, they are “fine” in that they have lower default rates than undergraduate students and benefit from government repayment/forgiveness programs.
-Drawing on these interviews this dissertation traces how individuals navigate and evaluate their educational and debt choices.
+This dissertation uses an interview-based study with 60 lawyers living in the Northeastern US.
+I conducted life course interviews with respondents between the ages of 24 to 49 who currently hold their Juris Doctorate and work professionally as lawyers.
+Lawyers are an interesting occupational group since their circumstances intersect with how the public and economists talk about student loans.
+J.D. recipients have high loan amounts, which fit with the public narrative of high debt levels but, as economists would point out, they are “fine” because they have lower default rates than undergraduate students.
+They also benefit from government iii repayment and forgiveness programs.
+Drawing on these interviews, this dissertation traces how individuals navigate and evaluate their educational and debt choices.

 I find that individuals who took on loans for undergraduate and/ or graduate school did not act like rational capitalist actors.
 Almost all were overly optimistic about what their futures would hold.
-Many did not attend law school with the goal of making more money than they otherwise would have, placing a higher value on meaningful work rather than salary.
-Student loans effected how respondents thought about their parents, their partners and how they would manage their children’s future college bills.
+Many did not attend law school with the goal of making more money than they otherwise would have.
+Instead, they placed a higher value on meaningful work than they placed on their salary.
+Student loans demand that individuals perform relational work with their parents, their partners, their children as they tried to plan for both future college bills and retirement.
 Student loans became articulated as “problems” when individuals either struggled to make the payments each month or when the loan and/or loan repayment options constrained their ability to change the direction of their lives to better suit their desires.
-These findings suggest that the “crisis” in student loans may not be found in the growing dollar total of student loans nationwide or in the default rates of segments of borrowing populations but rather in the constrictions which debt can place on individuals.
-I argue that the student loan crisis should not be measured in numbers but rather in options.
+These findings suggest that the “crisis” in student loans may not be found in the growing dollar total of student loans nationwide or in the default rates of segments of borrowing populations, but rather in the constrictions that debt can place on individuals.
+I argue that the student loan crisis should not be measured in numbers, but rather in options.